 If only it were that simple!

 To understand why constellations no longer align with their corresponding signs, we need to know a little bit more about how the Earth moves.
 And something about how we measure time.

 Time is a fiendishly difficult thing to define, especially if we insist on using the sun and stars as a reference.
 Our calendar is, for better or worse, tied to the seasons.
-June 21—the summer solstice above the equator and the winter solstice below—marks the day the sun appears at its most northerly point in the sky.
+June 21 – the approximate date of summer solstice above the equator and the winter solstice below – marks the day the sun appears at its most northerly point in the sky.
 At the June solstice, the North Pole is most tilted towards the sun.

 What makes this complicated is that the North Pole is not always pointing in the same direction relative to the backdrop stars.
 Our planet spins like a top.
 And like a top, the Earth also wobbles!
 A wobbling Earth makes the North Pole trace out a circle on the celestial sphere.
-Now, the wobble is quite slow—it takes 26,000 years to wobble around once—but as the years go by, the effect accumulates.
+The wobble is quite slow, requiring 26,000 years to go around once.
+But, as the years go by, the effect accumulates.